fathertime100/apollo-coin/README.md

 ```
 Apollond masternode status
 ```
-Your status should now be 9 = Your masternode is remotely enabled and active.
+Your status should now be 9 (Your masternode is remotely enabled and active).
 ```
 {
     "vin" : "CTxIn(COutPoint(0000000000, 4294967295), coinbase )",